Actress slammed by Damon Lindelof, Zach Galifiniakis and others

 Or maybe it’s because she’s apparently been vocal about slamming ex-boyfriend Ashton Kutcher.
 People love him, so it’s perhaps a bad idea to so publicly hate on the dude.
 She’s quoted in an interview with GQ in Nov.
 2009 stating:

-With this statement she may have even invited criticism of her acting but suggesting her ex didn’t even think she had the chops.
+With this statement she may have even invited criticism of her acting by suggesting her ex didn’t even think she had the chops.

 Ultimately I can’t say I have any feelings about the South Dakota-born actress one way or another.
 I certainly don’t hate her as so many seem to, but I’ve never met her, so why would I. What about you?
 Are you a January Jones lover or hater?